fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 On the IBM version, you can hit `Z` at any time to add an Earth Elemental to your party in the summon slot.
 For free.
 I presume this was a debugging feature that they forgot to take out?
 It doesn't work on most other platforms, but it certainly makes the opening phase of the game easier!

 On the Apple IIgs, at the [Temple of the Mad God](#temple-of-the-mad-god), say `BURGER` instead of `TARJAN` and you'll get jumped by 99 Ancient Enemies, 99 Gimps, 99 Jabberwocks, and 99 Maze Masters.
 They all hit before you do and several of them have breath weapons; you won't survive.

+If you get level drained, the priests at any given Temple can restore your lost level.
+When they do – and it's expensive – your XP is returned not to its former place, but to a sufficient number of XP to allow you to level up again for free!
+As an example, let's say your level 13 Paladin has 210,000 XP when he faces Aildreck the Spectre.
+Aildreck hits and drains a level, which drops your Paladin down to level 12 (and under 200,000 XP).
+If you return to town and pay a Temple to restore the level (returning your Paladin to level 13), suddenly your Paladin has 400,011 XP, which is enough to advance to level 14 if you visit the Review Board.

 ## Equipment